Sensitivity analysis on chaotic dynamical system by Non-Intrusive Least Square Shadowing (NILSS): Numerical aspects of NILSS

 There are two parameters in NILSS that users should choose: the number of homogeneous solutions $M$ and the length of each time segment $\Delta T$.
 This subsection discusses the criteria for determining these parameters.
 Once the parameters are determined, we can proceed to following subsections about the detailed algorithm of NILSS.

 $M$ is determined based on the Lyapunov Exponents (LE), which are byproducts of NILSS.
-According to \cite{Benettin1980}, $ \lambda_j $, the j-th largest LE, is computed by:
+According to \cite{Benettin1980_LE}, $ \lambda_j $, the j-th largest LE, is computed by:

-where $ d_{ij} $ is the j-th diagonal element in $R_i$.\footnote{The python package `fds' has a function that computes LEs.} Notice that the computation of $\{R_i\}$ only require $W$ but not $v^*$.
+where $ d_{ij} $ is the j-th diagonal element in $R_i$.
+Notice that the computation of $\{R_i\}$ only require $W$ but not $v^*$.
 As we shall see in the detailed algorithm later, NILSS can compute homogeneous solutions $W$ before $v^*$.
 At the stage of computing $W$, we can gradually increase $M$ and compute more LEs, which appear in decreasing order.
 Once we have a negative LE, we know that we have found all positive LEs.

 $\Delta T$ is determined by the constraint that the CLV with the largest LE does not dominate the $M$-th CLV.
 If we assume the largest LE is $ \lambda_{1}$ and the $M$-th LE is $ \lambda_{M}$, then the ratio between the norm of these two CLVs satisfies: